Zowe-Java-SDK/zowe-client-java-sdk-examples/README.md

     src/main/java/zowe/client/sdk/examples/ZosConnection.java

-You need to replace all instances of "XXX" accordingly within the code to meet your command processing, target's z/OSMF credentials and host information.
+You need to replace all instances of "xxx" accordingly within the code to meet your command processing, target's z/OSMF credentials and host information.

 ## Requirements